UIElement Docs Version 0.12.2

 When to use

-• Use a signal key when the state is already stored as a signal.
+• Use a signal key or a local signal when the state is part of the component's public interface or internally reused.

-• Use a function when you derive a value on the fly needed only in this one place and you don't want to expose it as a signal on the element.
+• Use a function to derive a value on the fly when it is needed only in this one place.

 Unlike some frameworks that re-render entire components, UIElement updates only what changes: